mdbatruch/oop_site/README.md

 ## Usage

-To install the application, clone the files and keep DB, PATH, SMTP and Stripe credentials in seperate .ini files outside of Site Root in the following format, replacing the placeholder values with your server settings:
+To install the application, clone the files and keep DB, Path, SMTP and Stripe credentials in seperate .ini files outside of Site Root in the following format, replacing the placeholder values with your server settings:

 ###### db.ini